extropium/leaflet_ionic/sql-for-data-science-1-master/week-1/README.md

 ```

 Although there's nothing preventing one from creating a temporary table with the
-same name as an existing table, it could lead to issues in deleti
+same name as an existing table, it could lead to issues in deleting
+non-temporary data.

+## Adding Comments to SQL

+### Single line comments

+Use `--` to comment out sing